Newstex/xhr-promise/README.md

 This module wraps the [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) object with [Promise/A+](https://promisesaplus.com/) compliant promises.
-The promise implementation is provided by the [zousan](https://github.com/bluejava/zousan) promise library.
+The promise implementation is provided by the [zousan](https://github.com/bluejava/zousan) promise library or the Promise/A+ compliant library of your choice.

 ## Browser support